agda/agda/doc/user-manual/getting-started/hello-world.lagda.rst

 ``?0 : x + (y + z) ≡ x + y + z``, which is the proof of ``+assoc x y z``.

 As it is structurally smaller than ``+assoc (suc x) y z``, we can recursively use it as a proof.
+Agda performs
+:ref:`termination checking <termination-checking>` on recursive functions.
+Note that not all recusions are allowed, only the ones that are mechanically proved to terminate, like in this case.

 The result of the definition we were looking for is:

 .. code-block:: agda